 Decision Making in Advanced NSCLC: The Community Physician Perspective on Immunotherapy

-NOTE: This activity was developed before the US FDA approval of the nivolumab plus ipilimumab combination in metastatic NSCLC in May 2020.
-Refer to the respective package inserts for more information.
+NOTE: This activity was developed before the US FDA approvals of several new ICI regimens for the first-line treatment of advanced NSCLC, such as nivolumab plus ipilimumab (with and without 2 cycles of platinum-doublet chemotherapy) and atezolizumab monotherapy.
+Please refer to the respective package inserts for more information.

 Ioana Bonta, MD

 David Spigel, MD